alfonsobries/vue-tailwind-docs/content/workflow.md

 </t-button>

 <tip>
-As you may imagine, if you use the HTML `class` attribute in a component with multiple tags the class will be only by applied to the tag that wraps the component.
+As you may imagine, if you use the HTML `class` attribute in a component with multiple tags the class will be only be applied to the tag that wraps the component.
 </tip>

 ### Multiple tag elements

-The components that depends of multiple HTML tags works the same as the single tag ones the only different is that every class should be wrapped in an object.
+The components that depend on multiple HTML tags work the same as the single tag ones the only difference is that every class should be wrapped in an object.

 ```html